nicaless/MyBookReviews/MyBookReviews/GlamourAndGlass.md

 Well there definitely is that, but there's obviously more story brewing.
 I'm eager to see where these clear Bonapartist tensions are going.

 # Second Meeting
+## Chapter 9-14
+Trouble in paradise it seems.

+Of course.
+There has to be or we'd remain in fanfiction land for the rest of the book, and that's not fun.

+Part of me wants to chock up Jane's paranoia to pregnancy hormones, and Vincent's dodginess to blackmail from Skiffy.

+...
+The latter would be far more interesting. ...
+Which is kinda unfair.

+Likely it's both.

+Likely.

+Also likely, Jane has a miscarriage.

+Yeah.
+As I said.
+Kinda unfair.

+On a happy note, that guy with the sheep.

+That guy with the sheep!
+My hero.